What Is General Liability Insurance in Maryland?

 Check lease or contract insurance requirements upfront

-Maryland takes a more active approach than many states when it comes to general liability requirements for specific industries.
-Under the Maryland Home Improvement Law, all home improvement contractors including general contractors, painters, landscapers, and carpenters must carry general liability insurance to qualify for licensing, with a minimum of $50,000 required for a home improvement contractor license.
+Maryland takes a more hands-on approach than many states on general liability requirements for certain industries.
+Under the Maryland Home Improvement Law, home improvement contractors, including general contractors, painters, landscapers and carpenters, must carry general liability insurance to qualify for licensing, with at least $500,000 required for a home improvement contractor license.

-HVAC contractors holding a master, master restricted, or limited license must maintain at least $300,000 in general liability coverage and $100,000 in property damage liability, with the Maryland Board of HVACR Contractors named as certificate holder.
-Maryland government contracts typically require $1,000,000 per occurrence and $2,000,000 aggregate, and commercial landlords across the state routinely require proof of coverage before any lease can be executed.
+HVAC contractors with a master, master restricted or limited license must carry at least $300,000 in general liability coverage and $100,000 in property damage liability, with the Maryland Board of HVACR Contractors listed as certificate holder.

 3. 3